AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-env-variables.md

    The name of the default media linker to use after reading a file, if `""` then no media linker is automatically invoked.

-OTIO_DISABLE_PKG_RESOURCE_PLUGINS
+OTIO_DISABLE_ENTRYPOINTS_PLUGINS
-   By default, OTIO will use the `pkg_resource` entry_points mechanism to discover plugins that have been installed into the current python environment. `pkg_resources`, however, can be slow in certain cases, so for users who wish to disable this behavior, this variable can be set to 1.
+   By default, OTIO will use the `importlib.metadata` entry_points mechanism to discover plugins that have been installed into the current python environment.
+For users who wish to disable this behavior, this variable can be set to 1.

 OTIO_DEFAULT_TARGET_VERSION_FAMILY_LABEL
    If no downgrade arguments are passed to `write_to_file`/`write_to_string`, use the downgrade manifest